 Chemscape’s Chemical Hazard Assessment and Management Program (CHAMP) is a powerful tool to assess the health hazards of your chemicals.
 Go Beyond SDS Management to improve decision making on chemical use by your workforce and implement a chemical handling program across your organization.
-Workers receive training and practical tools to implement a robust chemical handling program into their daily tasks.
+Cannabis workers receive training and practical tools to implement a robust chemical handling program into their daily tasks.

-SDS Management for the Cannabis Industry
+SDS Management to Identify Chemical Hazards in the Cannabis Industry

 Safety Training & Chemical Management for the Cannabis Sector

-As the industry grows at an unprecedented pace, Chemscape has lots of experience in chemical management and can help you understand your chemical and biological hazards and put together a plan to support growth in a positive and proactive manner.
+As the cannabis industry grows at an unprecedented pace, Chemscape has lots of experience in chemical management and can help you understand your chemical and biological hazards and put together a plan to support growth in a positive and proactive manner.